GetStream/stream-sdk-java/CONTRIBUTING.md

 ### Service interfaces

-They are Retrofit service interfaces, that describe the API endpoints.
+They are the interfaces that define the API endpoints.

 ### The StreamServiceGenerator class